thobiasvicente/laravel-captain/README.md

 ## Usage

 Inspired in Laravel Sail, this project has a builder file that allows you to run commands more easily.

 To run a command, you can use the `./builder` file.

 For example, to run `php artisan migrate`, you can run `./builder artisan migrate`.

 The builder is just a wrapper for `docker-compose run --rm composer install`, so you can run any command you want.

-You can create an alias for the builder file in your `.bashrc` or `.zshrc` file.
-For example, you can add the following line to your `.zshrc` file:
+You can create an alias for the builder file in your `.bashrc` or `.zshrc` file adding the following line to your `.zshrc`:

 ```alias captain='sh ./builder'```